 A Surrounded Beauty is an investigation into the capacity of the photographic portrait to explore concepts of place.
 Using the camera to reveal what is not easily seen with the eye, the work seeks to capture a person’s aura to reflect the atmosphere of islandness.

-The Masks I Wear to Pass explores the nature of passing and its shadow, the ‘sincere’ and ‘authentic’ selves in social life and art practice.
+Don’t be Fooled by the Faces I Wear explores the nature of passing and its shadow, the ‘sincere’ and ‘authentic’ selves in social life and art practice.

 Split brings our 21st century to-and-fro with screens to the surface, reflecting the viewer back at them in various ways as the installation watches them within the gallery space.